 And if taking a tour is not your thing, let me tell you about some good places to see Mount Fuji on your own.

 Consider buying the Fuji Hakone Pass (valid for 3 days) if you’re staying in the area for a few days.
-This allows you to move in the Fuji and Hakone area hassle-free.
+This allows you to move around the Fuji and Hakone areas hassle-free.
+I bought the Mount Fuji Pass and the Hakone Freepass separately, but you can buy the Fuji Hakone Pass if you know that you will be visiting both areas.
 More information about this pass at the official website.

-Hakone is a great area to visit and it has beautiful views of Mt.
+Hakone is a great area to visit, and it has some beautiful views of Mt.
 Fuji.
 You can try the famous sightseeing cruise on a pirate ship that allows you to view Mt.
 Fuji from an original place.
 More information on the cruise at the official website.

 Consider buying the Hakone Freepass to save you some money if you’re exploring the Hakone area for a while.
-You have all the details at the official website.
-And if you want to know more about visiting Hakone, check my article Is Hakone worth visiting?.
+You have all the details on the official website.
+If you want to know more about visiting Hakone, check my article Is Hakone worth visiting?.

 Lake Kawaguchi is another of the Fuji Five Lakes and is an excellent place to see Mt.
 Fuji.
-It is also the most accessible of the five Fuji Lakes, so you won’t have any problem to get there.
+It is also the most accessible of the five Fuji Lakes, so you won’t have any problem getting there.

-Located at the north of Lake Kawaguchi, you will find the Oishi Park which is definitely one of the best places to see Mt.
+Located north of Lake Kawaguchi, you will find Oishi Park which is definitely one of the best places to see Mt.
 Fuji.
 More information about Oishi Park at the Kawaguchiko website.

-The Chureito Pagoga is located in the Arakurayama Sengen Park and it’s a famous spot for taking photos of Mt.
+The Chureito Pagoga is located in the Arakurayama Sengen Park, and it’s a famous spot for taking photos of Mt.
 Fuji.
 If you have some time, this place is really worth it.
 And if you’re visiting during the cherry blossom season, this place is even more amazing with its 650 cherry blossom trees.
+We went end-October, but it was a little too early for the Autumn leaves.

 More information about the pagoda at the Kawaguchiko website.